Past her prime but still a good dog to kick around

 The damsel nymphs crawl out onto weeds and the shoreline to hatch into adults.
 The newly emerged adults, called tenerals, take twenty minutes before they harden and take flight.
 While drying, they lack much structural integrity and even a slight breath of wind can cause them to lose their footing and fall into the water.
 Trout are well aware of this and eagerly anticipate teneral falls.

 In the fall, Martis is pretty much a streamer proposition.
 Again, be sure to try the baitfish patters, but don't fail to experiment.
 These fish have spent all summer looking at fraudulent flies and have become quite suspicious of anything that doesn't look perfect.
 Often they will fall for something they've never seen before, such as a pink-headed bugger with lime green legs.

 Time has shown us that the Martis fishery and its surrounding environment are fragile.
 Massive land development and well-fertilized golf courses now surround the creeks feeding Martis and the lake has become over run with nutrients and choked by invasive weeds.
-By mid June of most years a float tube or pram is required to get past the shoreline vegetation.
 Algae blooms, once a rarity are common.
-Don't drive over soft or mushy terrain and don't let your dog harass the baby geese and sandpipers.
+The lake is still well worth a visit but please don't drive over soft or mushy terrain and don't let your dog harass the baby geese and sandpipers.
 Do treat your fish with respect.
 Play it quickly and fully revive it by swishing it to and fro, forcing oxygenated water through its gills, before you release it.